Now accepting applications through March 3, 2019

 Professional Development Opportunities

-The intern develops science writing skills that are applicable toward working in science journalism and research communications.
-The articles produced by the intern typically appear on the Office of the Dean for Research website (research.princeton.edu); in the print and online versions of Princeton's annual research publication (discovery.princeton.edu); and in other publications and types of media (audio, video, social) as appropriate.
+The intern will develop skills that are applicable toward working in institutional research communications.
+The articles produced by the intern will appear on the Research at Princeton web site (research.princeton.edu) and in other publications and types of media (videos, social media, etc.) as appropriate.

 Requirements

 The intern must have excellent writing skills and possess the ability to write about science for the non-specialist.
-The intern's educational background should include previous training or current enrollment in science journalism or writing classes at the undergraduate or graduate level.
-The successful candidate must be capable of working in a fast-paced environment, meeting regular deadlines and handling multiple projects simultaneously.
-Skills in podcasting, video production and social media are also valuable.
+The intern's educational background should include previous training or current enrollment in science communication or writing at the undergraduate or graduate level.
+The successful candidate must be capable of meeting deadlines and handling multiple projects simultaneously.
+Skills in podcasting, video production, web design, and social media are also valuable.

 Opportunity Details